F*ck Mordheim: City of the Damned

 Allow me to spin you the tale.

 Anyways, this story mission was not going to include the morale-check mechanic, for the other team anyway.
 It still applied to me.
-This time, I was going to face enemies who wouldn't route and who would replenish with reinforcements as I killed them off and continue to be reinforced until I completed my objectives.
+This time, I was going to face enemies who wouldn't route and who would replenish with reinforcements as I killed them off and continued to be reinforced until I completed my objectives.
 My objectives were to find explosives and place them at particular points.
-So, I pretty much had a time limit to get the job done considering the fact that they're guys would just chip away at the health of mine until my guys were dead, and they're numbers would never fall to 0.
+So, I pretty much had a time limit to get the job done considering the fact that their guys would just chip away at the health of mine until my guys were dead, and their numbers would never fall too.

 Immediately within the first round of the battle, the Skaven rushed in and got a bunch of quick hits on one of my guys, driving his health down to a single point.
 This meant that if he so much as tripped trying to climb a wall, he would die.
 Fortunately for me, he was a ranged character, so he could survive and still be useful in a fight by staying back.
 I eliminated the immediate threat and collected the explosives with my toughest guys to make sure I could rely on them lasting long enough to deliver the goods.